 This is the flagship IACA Master’s program which has been flourishing now for many years.… Continue Reading

 If you gather anti-corruption professionals from six continents in a classroom for intensive discussion, extraordinary things are bound to happen.

 IACA: Accepting Applications for New Master’s Degree in Anti-Corruption Compliance and Collective Action

 The International Anti-Corruption Academy, located outside Vienna, Austria, is now accepting applications for its new International Master in Anti-Corruption Compliance and Collective Action program.

 As a regular instructor in its sister program, the Master in Anti-Corruption Studies, I’ve raved about IACA before.… Continue Reading

 The National Law University in Jodhpur, India, with the support of the American Society of International Law’s Anti-Corruption Law Interest Group, will be hosting a workshop on corruption and human rights on July 13-14, 2017 in Jodhpur.… Continue Reading

 At a time when U.S. leadership in the world is no longer a surety, we should be comforted to find another western hemisphere country proudly taking the lead.

-The United States may well have written the first chapter in global anti-corruption enforcement.
-But the second chapter?… Continue Reading
+The United States may well have written the first chapter in global anti-corruption enforcement. … Continue Reading

 FCPA enforcement has always been bi-partisan, commanding principled support from both sides of the aisle.
 Is that about to change?